traegh/STT-faster-whisper/README.md

 Transcribe.py is a real-time audio transcription tool based on the Faster Whisper 1.0.3 model.
 It continuously listens for audio input, transcribes it, and outputs the text to both the console and a file.

+## ⚠️ Security Warning

+**IMPORTANT:** Always exercise caution when downloading and running scripts from the internet, especially those containing `.bat` files or other executable scripts.

+- **Always review the contents** of any `.bat` files or scripts before running them.
+- Malicious actors may attempt to include harmful code in these files.
+- If you're unsure about the contents of a file, **do not run it**.
+- Consider using a trusted antivirus program to scan downloaded files.
+- When in doubt, seek advice from a knowledgeable source or the project maintainers.

+Your system's security is your responsibility.
+Stay vigilant!

 ## Features

 - Real-time audio transcription